maxdeviant/degree/Assignment_6.md

 Users need to be proactive about their online security and take steps to ensure that the emails they reply to and the websites they enter sensitive information on are legitimate.
 In most cases finding out this information is very straightforward, such as checking the address an email was sent from and making sure it matches up with known email addresses from the same sender or looking at the web address to a site and verifying that it is legitimate.

-Other simple steps to check website authenticity may involve checking for the presence of an `https` connection, or a valid SSL key, both of which would not be present on a phishing website.
+Other simple steps to check website authenticity may involve checking for the presence of an `https` connection in the address bar or a valid SSL (Secure Sockets Layer) key, often indicated by a lock in the status or search bar.
+Either one of these elements is practically impossible to fake, and as such their presence ensures a legitimate site.

 Studies, such as the one performed by Carnegie Mellon University, have shown that the users who had formal instruction on phishing and how to protect themselves had a much higher chance of successfully identifying a phishing attempt and taking the necessary precautions to protect themselves online.
 In these types of situations information is key, and they more that awareness can be raised on the subject of phishing, the safer users can be.